PiwikPRO/PPMS-PublicDocs/web-api/columns/google-ads.rst

 .. warning::
-  Using dimensions that are not explicitly listed in the table above in such queries (either as query columns or as filters) will result in a **Bad Request** response.
+  **Note:** Using dimensions that are not explicitly listed in the table above in such queries (either as query columns or as filters) will result in a **Bad Request** response.